 Donna Karan described Princess Diana as being “like a queen” and actress Fran Drescher, who presented an award to Cynthia Rowley, said, “Well, the queen of Queens gets to meet the Princess of Wales!”

-The following year, Diana attended the Met Gala celebrating the Christian Dior exhibit wearing one of John Galliano’s first designs as creative director of the house, a navy slipdress with lace detailing.
+The following year, Princess Diana attended the Met Gala celebrating the Christian Dior exhibit wearing one of John Galliano’s first designs as creative director of the house, a navy slip dress with lace detailing.

-Click through the above gallery to see more photos of Princess Diana from the WWD archives.
+For more on Princess Diana’s style, click through the above gallery to see photos of the princess from the WWD archives.